 Established more than 20 years ago, Lunawood is the world’s largest company manufacturing thermally modified, Thermowood® products from Nordic pine and spruce.
 The company has mills in Iisalmi and Kaskinen, and it delivers Lunawood Thermowood products to more than 60 countries.
 At its Iisalmi mill in 2010, the company developed the world’s first Thermowood composite material, which is still unique.
 Demand for the product continues to increase.

-Lunawood’s long history in the production of Thermowood has led to the need for the efficient use of side streams: pine and spruce sawdust.
-Sawdust is ideal for composites produced by compression, but plastic is needed as a reinforcement.
+Lunawood’s long history in the production of thermally modified wood has led to the need for the efficient use of side stream: Thermowood fibre.
+Thermowood fibre is ideal for composites produced by compression, but plastic is needed as a reinforcement.

 “From the outset, the goal has been to replace virgin plastic with a cost-effective but sustainable solution,” Pasanen explains.

 In 2017, Lunawood was one of the first companies invited to test Fortum Circo® recycled plastic, which impressed the entire production department with its consistent quality.

 “Comparing different composite products is difficult because of the various standards and side stream raw materials used, but we can be proud of what we have created in Iisalmi: our product is 85% recycled and 100% Finnish,” says Johanna Veikkolainen, Marketing Manager at Lunawood.